-- The proposed changes relate to the central focus and explicitly address individual and collective learning needs that were within the lessons seen in the video clips. - The changes in teaching practice are supported by research and/or theory, including understandings of young adolescent development.
+- The proposed changes relate to the central focus and explicitly address individual and collective learning needs that were within the lessons seen in the video clips. - The changes in teaching practice are supported by research and/or theory.

 - The changes clearly address the learning needs of individuals in addition to the learning needs of the whole class in the video clips by providing additional support and/or further challenge in relation to the central focus.
-Candidate should explain how proposed changes relate to each individual's needs. - The candidate explains how research or theory, including young adolescent development, is related to the changes proposed.
+Candidate should explain how proposed changes relate to each individual's needs. - The candidate explains how research or theory is related to the changes proposed.
 Candidates may cite research or theory in their commentary, or refer to the ideas and principles from the research; either connection is acceptable, as long as they clearly connect the research/theory to the proposed changes. - Scoring decision rules: To score at Level 4, the candidate must meet the primary criterion at Level 4 and make at least a fleeting, relevant reference to research or theory (meet the secondary criterion at least at Level 3).